Mohit-robo/mixstyle-release/README.md

 In our paper, we have demonstrated the effectiveness of MixStyle on three tasks: image classification, person re-identification, and reinforcement learning.
 The source code for reproducing all experiments can be found in `mixstyle-release/imcls`, `mixstyle-release/reid`, and `mixstyle-release/rl`, respectively.

 **Changes made in this repo:** There is feature fusion performed, as compared to normal feature extraction from images.
 The idea has been taken from this AICIty 2020 Challenge [repo](https://github.com/layumi/AICIty-reID-2020/blob/677f3e46a8bd46a349b303a9497397c7e4e315a0/pytorch/test_2020.py#L191).
-The code changes made for feature extraction are as below:
+The code changes made for feature extraction are as below, this block has to be replaced with [this](https://github.com/KaiyangZhou/deep-person-reid/blob/566a56a2cb255f59ba75aa817032621784df546a/torchreid/engine/engine.py#L361) function in the `torchreid` framework, i.e the `_evaluate` function and then perform the `torchreid` framework setup.

 ```python
 def _feature_extraction(dataloader):